guijinSON/guijinSON.github.io/_posts/2021-08-15-An NLP Classic, BERT.md

 As shown above, the paper examines different masking strategies and consequently, they do not replace every selected token with a mask.
 Instead, only 80% of the selected tokens are masked, the other 10% is replaced with a random vocabulary, and the left 10% remains unchanged.

 Since MLM fails to capture the relationship between sentences, NSP is introduced.
 For the NSP task, the data generator constructs the input sentence by merging two different sentences *A* and *B*.
 50% of the time *B* is the actual next sentence for *A*, while for the other half they are two irrelevant sentences.
-By predicting whether the two sentences come from the same context, BERT learns to understand sentence-level information.
+By predicting whether the two sentences come from the same context, BERT is expected to learn understand sentence-level information.

 ### Model Architecture
 BERT adopts an architecture very reminiscent of that of a Transformer (Vaswani et al .,2017).
 However, being an encoder-only model instead of inheriting the entire coupled structure it only makes use of the encoder part.
 A BERT_Base model would stack 12 blocks of encoders, where each is compromised of **causal self-head attentions** and a **feed-forward network**.